-The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid travelling at rush hour.
+The best way to find a cheap train ticket from Padua to Rome is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 Find all the dates and times for this journey

 Of the 40 trains that leave Padua for Rome every day 31 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Distance||244 miles (394 km)|